 The Board keeps under review developments involving social and environmental issues, and will report on those to the extent they are considered relevant to the Company's operations.
-The Company's ESG strategy is outlined on pages 19-20 of this report.
+The Company's ESG strategy is outlined on pages 19-20 of the Strategic Report and in the Sustainability Report on page 26.